Thank you! Your submission has been received!

 "Having greater access to data accelerates your learning and enhances your ability to deliver value to your clients."

 OEMs are increasingly turning to servitization for several compelling reasons.
-This model deepens customer relationships, providing OEMs with invaluable insights into product performance and customer needs, which can inform future innovations.
+This model

 "Being the first in your industry can position you as a leader and allow you to capture a significant market share."